build nim binaries for all the platforms

 Why?

-Nim is a great language and the code is as portable as any other code written in C. But who wants to manage C toolchains or CI/CD DSL's to cross-compile your code into easily sharable native executable binaries
+Nim is a great language and the code is as portable as any other code written in C. But who wants to manage C toolchains or CI/CD DSL's to cross-compile your code into easily shareable native executable binaries

 Installation